Almida de Val: Women

 Team Wranå finished third at their second event of the 2022–23 season, the 2022 Oslo Cup, defeating Marianne Rørvik 6–2.
 In September, the team competed in the European Qualifier best-of-seven series against Team Hasselborg, which they lost 4–1.
 They then had a quarterfinal finish at the 2022 Women's Masters Basel after a previously unbeaten record.
 In the first Slam of the season, the 2022 National, they finished pool play with a 2–2 record, but then lost 7–2 in a tiebreaker to the newly formed Kaitlyn Lawes rink.
 At the 2022 Tour Challenge, they again went 2–2 to qualify for a tiebreaker, which they won 7–4 over Hollie Duncan.
 Team Wranå then beat the World Champion Silvana Tirinzoni rink in the quarters before losing to Team Rachel Homan in the semifinal, marking the first time the team qualified for a Slam semifinal.
 They then lost in the final of the Sundbyberg Open to Team Hasselborg.
 The next Slam was the 2022 Masters, where the team missed the playoffs with a 1–3 record.
 The team began the New Year at the 2023 Canadian Open, where they qualified through the A side, defeating Team Hasselborg in the A final game.
 In the playoffs, they defeated Jennifer Jones in the quarterfinals before losing to Kerri Einarson in the semifinals.
 Team Wranå's next event was the 2023 International Bernese Ladies Cup where they went undefeated until the final where they fell to Team Tirinzoni.
 The following month, they played in the Swedish Women's Curling Championship, finishing second behind Hasselborg.
 That same month, the team faced off against Hasselborg again for a chance to play in the 2023 World Women's Curling Championship.
 The two teams played in a best-of-seven series, with Hasselborg winning in seven games.
 In their next two events, they finished third at the Sun City Cup and won the Swedish Eliteserien.
 The team finished off their season at the 2023 Players' Championship.
 There, they finished 4–1 record in group play, earning a bye to the semifinals.
 In the playoffs, they defeated Einarson, and then Tirinzoni in the finals to claim the team's first ever Grand Slam title.

+de Val (right) with Maria Larsson.